 - Our financial results are affected by fluctuations in the fair value of our derivative instruments.
 The change in fair value of our derivative instruments is included in our net income (loss) as our derivative instruments are not designated as hedges for accounting purposes.
-These changes may fluctuate significantly as interest rates and spot tanker rates fluctuate relating to our interest rate swaps and to the agreement we have with Teekay Corporation for the Toledo Spirit time-charter contract, respectively.
-Please read Item 18 Financial Statements: Note 11(m) Related Party Transactions and Note 12 Derivative Instruments.
+These changes may fluctuate significantly as interest rates and spot tanker rates fluctuate relating to our interest rate swaps and to the agreement we have with Teekay Corporation for the Suezmax tanker Toledo Spirit time-charter contract, respectively.
+Please read Item 18 Financial Statements: Note 11(g) Related Party Transactions and Note 12 Derivative Instruments.
 The unrealized gains or losses relating to the change in fair value of our derivative instruments do not impact our cash flows. - Our financial results are affected by fluctuations in currency exchange rates.
-Under GAAP, all foreign currency-denominated monetary assets and liabilities, such as cash and cash equivalents, restricted cash, accounts receivable, accounts payable, advances from affiliates and long-term debt are revalued and reported based on the prevailing exchange rate at the end of the period.
+Under GAAP, all foreign currency-denominated monetary assets and liabilities (including cash and cash equivalents, restricted cash, accounts receivable, accounts payable, accrued liabilities, unearned revenue, advances from affiliates, obligations under capital lease and long-term debt) are revalued and reported based on the prevailing exchange rate at the end of the period.
 These foreign currency translations fluctuate based on the strength of the U.S. dollar relative mainly to the Euro and are included in our results of operations.
-The translation of all foreign currency-denominated monetary assets and liabilities are unrealized foreign currency exchange gains or losses and do not impact our cash flows. - The size of our fleet will change.
+The translation of all foreign currency-denominated monetary assets and liabilities at each reporting date results in unrealized foreign currency exchange gains or losses but do not impact our cash flows. - The size of our fleet changes.
 Our historical results of operations reflect changes in the size and composition of our fleet due to certain vessel deliveries.
-Please read "Liquefied Gas Segment" below and "Other Significant Projects" above for further details about certain prior and future vessel deliveries. - One of our Suezmax tankers earns revenues based partly on spot market rates.
-The time-charter for one Suezmax tanker, the Teide Spirit, contains a component providing for additional revenues to us beyond the fixed-hire rate when spot market rates exceed certain threshold amounts.
-Accordingly, even though declining spot market rates will not result in our receiving less than the fixed-hire rate, our results at the end of each fiscal year may continue to be influenced, in part, by the variable component of the Teide Spirit charter.
-During 2009, 2008 and 2007, we earned \$0.6 million, \$6.6 million and \$1.9 million, respectively, in additional revenue from this variable component.
+Please read "Liquefied Gas Segment" below and "Other Significant Projects" above for further details about certain prior and future vessel deliveries. - Four of our Suezmax tankers earns revenues based partly on spot market rates.
+The time-charter for four Suezmax tankers, the Teide Spirit, Algeciras Spirit, Huelva Spirit and Tenerife Spirit contain a component providing for additional revenues to us beyond the fixed-hire rate when spot market rates exceed certain threshold amounts.
+Accordingly, even though declining spot market rates will not result in our receiving less than the fixed-hire rate, our results at the end of each fiscal year may continue to be influenced, in part, by the variable component of the charters.

-- Our vessel operating costs are facing industry-wide cost pressures.
+- Vessel operating and other costs are facing industry-wide cost pressures.
 The oil shipping industry is experiencing a global manpower shortage due to growth in the world fleet.
-This shortage resulted in significant crew wage increases during 2007, 2008, and to a lesser degree in 2009.
-We expect the trend of significant crew compensation increases to abate in the short term.
-However this could change if market conditions adjust.
+This shortage resulted in significant crew wage increases during 2008, to a lesser degree in 2009 and during the first half of 2010.
+We expect that going forward, there will be more upward pressure on crew compensation which will result in higher manning costs as we keep pace with market conditions.
 In addition, factors such as pressure on raw material prices and changes in regulatory requirements could also increase operating expenditures.
-We have taken various measures throughout 2009 in an effort to reduce costs, improve operational efficiencies, and mitigate the impact of inflation and price increases and will continue this effort during 2010. - The amount and timing of drydockings of our vessels can significantly affect our revenues between periods.
+We continue to take measures to improve operational efficiencies and mitigate the impact of inflation and price escalations; however, we believe that future operational costs will increase. - The amount and timing of drydockings of our vessels can significantly affect our revenues between periods.
 Our vessels are off-hire at various points of time due to scheduled and unscheduled maintenance.
-During the years ended December 31, 2009, 2008 and 2007, we had 70, 123 and 72 off-hire days relating to drydocking, respectively.
+During the year ended December 31, 2010, 2009 and 2008, we had 197, 70 and 123 off-hire days relating to drydocking, respectively.
 The financial impact from these periods of off-hire, if material, is explained in further detail below.
-Five vessels are scheduled for drydocking in 2010.
+Five vessels are scheduled for drydocking in 2011.